 Beautiful Minang House, on the road to Solok, Sumatra

-I doubt anyone could travel through Sumatra and not be totally taken at the beauty of the spired roof houses (the “Rumah Bagonjong”) typical of Minangkabau culture.
-These iconic Minang long house dwellings have become a well known symbol of Indonesian heritage to the point that their features are often mimicked in the architecture of Indonesian consulate and embassy buildings around the globe.
+I doubt anyone could travel through Sumatra and not be totally taken by the beauty of the spired roof houses (the “Rumah Bagonjong”) typical of Minangkabau culture.
+These iconic looking long house dwellings have become a well known symbol of Indonesian heritage and are often mimicked in the architecture of Indonesian government and embassy buildings around the globe.

 Solok is close to Padang on the centra western coast of Sumatra ( licensed, Creative Commons )

-The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for these traditional dwellings, some of which here are over sixty years in age.
-Big hoses, small houses, shops, schools few buildings fail to incorporate the features of traditional design.
-Some are external plain with no adornment and perhaps in need of a little attention but others are cherished and well maintained.
+The village of Solok, not far from the port town of Padang (west coast of Sumatra), is well known for the abundance of Minang long house home it has.
+Some of these are well over sixty years of age, appear plain with no adornment and perhaps in need of a little attention but others are cherished and beautifully well kept.

 Minang Long House

-My curiosity got the better of me at one point, I simply had to find out what these homes looked like inside.
-I pulled over and parked my motorbike in front of a larger Minang home I had spotted a lady sitting in front of.
-I asked the woman on the porch in the politest half broken Bahasa I could counger if I might peer inside her home.
-To my astonishment, I was welcomed inside.
+It got to the point that I could no longer contain my curiosity, I simply had to find out what these homes looked like inside.
+I pulled up and parked my bike in front of a large long house with an elderly looking woman sitting outside.
+In my best half broken Bahasa I asked if I could take a quick peep inside her home.
+To my astonishment, I was invited inside.

-Creecking floor boards, and dim lighting accompanied me through the entrance of the old home.
-As I lifted my gaze inside I found a beutifully kept “log cabin” with leather armchairs, pictures, hanging on walls and mats and rugs.
-A kitchen at on end of the open plan and individual sleeping compartments behind the living area.
-Everything seemed meticulously well taken care of and gleaming with pride.
+Creecking floor boards, and dim lighting accompanied me through the entrance.
+As I lifted my gaze inside I found a beutifully kept “log cabin” style home with leather armchairs, pictures, hanging on walls, mats and rugs on the floor.
+A kitchen was at on end of the open plan interior and there were individual sleeping compartments behind the lounge area.
+Everything seemed meticulously well kept and gleaming clean.